top of page

 The verb 'perturb' originates from the Latin word 'perturbare,' which is a combination of 'per,' meaning 'thoroughly,' and 'turbare,' meaning 'to disturb' or 'to throw into disorder.'
 In its early Latin usage, 'perturbare' conveyed the idea of thoroughly disturbing or agitating something, often in a disruptive or unsettling manner.
 Over time, this word made its way into English, retaining its essence of causing significant or prolonged worry, unsettlement, or disruption.
 Therefore, when we use the term 'perturb' in modern English, we are invoking its ancient Latin roots, emphasizing the notion of thoroughly disturbing or unsettling someone or something, often with lasting consequences.

-Find the meaning of perturb
+Quiz: Find the meaning of the verb perturb:

 Try Again!